Post

 📌 Try It Yourself

-Q: You surveyed 200 people on their favorite social media platform.
-Which graph is most appropriate for showing your results?
+Q: You surveyed 200 people to find out their most-used social media platform.

 💡 Show Answer

-✅ A bar chart or pie chart — because you’re dealing with a categorical (nominal) variable.
+✅ A bar chart or pie chart — because you're visualizing a categorical (nominal) variable.

-Each bar (or slice) represents the count or percentage for a platform like Instagram, TikTok, or X (Twitter).
+Each bar or slice represents the number (or percentage) of people who prefer a platform like Instagram, TikTok, or X (Twitter).

-Bonus: What if instead you had their screen time in hours?
+Bonus: What if you had their daily screen time in hours instead?

 💡 Show Answer

-✅ Then use a histogram — because the data is quantitative and continuous.
+✅ Use a histogram — because screen time is quantitative and continuous.

 🧾 Summary Table